alexkarezin/jabref-wiki/Translating-JabRef.md

 In the JabRef source code tree, the property files reside in the [/src/main/resources/resource](../tree/master/src/main/resources/resource) directory.
 For each language there are three files (X denotes the country code for the language):

-  * JabRef_X.properties: main translation file
+  * JabRef_xx.properties: main translation file
-  * Menu_X.properties: translation of menu items, marked up for mnemonic keys
+  * Menu_xx.properties: translation of menu items, marked up for mnemonic keys
-  * IntegrityMessage_X.properties: small file containing messages for the database integrity check
+  * IntegrityMessage_xx.properties: small file containing messages for the database integrity check

 Additionally, the [/src/main/resources/help](../tree/master/src/main/resources/help) directory contains the help files in the various languages.
 They are in html format.